npeter/ioBroker.apsystems-ecu/README.md

     * YC1000 (not tested)
     * Extension of the test coverage with external support possible

-## Remark
+## Remarks
-The ECU needs a working connection to the EMA claude.
-Without connection the ECU communication with inverters will not work.
+- The ECU needs a working connection to the EMA claude.
+The ECU communication with inverters will not work without this.
+- Only the ECU WLAN connection was used.